bodrick/awesome/README.md

 *   [webpro/awesome-dotfiles](https://github.com/webpro/awesome-dotfiles) - A curated list of dotfiles resources.
 *   [matiassingers/awesome-readme](https://github.com/matiassingers/awesome-readme) - A curated list of awesome READMEs
 *   [awesome-gptX/awesome-gpt](https://github.com/awesome-gptX/awesome-gpt) - 🏆 An awe-inspiring collection of resources, encompassing a wide range of tools, documents, resources, applications, and use cases related to ChatGPT.
-*   [shobrook/adrenaline](https://github.com/shobrook/adrenaline) - Instant answers to any programming question
+*   [shobrook/adrenaline](https://github.com/shobrook/adrenaline) - Chat with and visualize any codebase
 *   [jivoi/awesome-osint](https://github.com/jivoi/awesome-osint) - :scream: A curated list of amazingly awesome OSINT
 *   [mycroftwilde/portainer\_templates](https://github.com/mycroftwilde/portainer_templates) - Portainer Version 2 Template and Self-Hosting Cookbook.
 A Series of Tools, Tutorials/Instructions, and Links to help you create your very own Self-Hosting System and Lab Sandbox!
 *   [linuxenko/awesome-smarttv](https://github.com/linuxenko/awesome-smarttv) - A curated list of smart :tv: frameworks, libraries, software and resources.